trupti79916/mcp-multiple-db-toolbox/README.md

 # mcp-multiple-db-toolbox

-Connect to multiple databases using 1 MCP server with streamable HTTP protocol.
+Connect to multiple databases using 1 MCP server.

 ## Overview